PriyanshuDangi/ticketify/docs/api-spec.md

 ## Notes for Frontend Developers

-1. **Always include Authorization header** for protected endpoints
+1. **Set cookie after wallet connection** - Store wallet address in cookie: `document.cookie = 'walletAddress=0x123...; path=/; max-age=604800'`
+2. **Enable credentials in axios** - Must set `withCredentials: true` in axios config for cookies to be sent
-2. **Handle token expiry** - Show "Please reconnect wallet" message on 401 with TOKEN_EXPIRED
+3. **Handle authentication errors** - Show "Please reconnect wallet" message on 401 errors
-3. **Convert timestamps** - All timestamps are UTC, use moment.js to convert to user's timezone
+4. **Convert timestamps** - All timestamps are UTC, convert to user's timezone on display
-4. **PYUSD decimals** - API returns price with 2 decimals, convert to 6 decimals for blockchain
+5. **PYUSD decimals** - API returns price with 2 decimals, convert to 6 decimals for blockchain
-5. **Pagination** - Always use pagination for lists to avoid performance issues
+6. **Pagination** - Always use pagination for lists to avoid performance issues
-6. **Error handling** - Display error.message to users, log error.code for debugging
+7. **Error handling** - Display error.message to users, log error.code for debugging
-7. **Image uploads** - Use FormData for multipart/form-data requests
+8. **Image uploads** - Use FormData for multipart/form-data requests
-8. **Retry logic** - Implement retry for network failures and 503 errors
+9. **Retry logic** - Implement retry for network failures and 503 errors
+10. **Auto-registration** - Users are auto-created on first authenticated request, no need to call register endpoint
+11. **Cookie security** - In production, cookies should include `Secure` flag (HTTPS only)

 ---